nih-fmrif/mlt-external/matrix_analysis/HBN_analysis/multi_questionnaire/Multi-Questionnaire Analysis.md

 ### Factors of each questionnaire

 The factors corresponding to the intrinsic dimension for each questionnaire can be computed using the constrained matrix factorization.
-Top $\min(10,\text{ total number of question})$ questions in each factor are visualized using barplot.
+Top min(10, total number of question) questions in each factor are visualized using barplot.

 (Click to enlarge)
 <details>